MisterRios/colemakDE/README.md

-The files avaliable are a keyboard file for Mac, an AutoHotKey remapper, which I use on Windows, and a xkb file for adding into/usr/share/X11/xkb/symbols/de in ubuntu.
+The files avaliable are a keyboard file for Mac, an AutoHotKey remapper, which I use on Windows.

+For Ubuntu:

+* append the contents of the ´ColemakDE´ file to your ´de´ file in '/usr/share/X11/xkb/symbols/de'.
+* add the contents of the "ColemakDE\_evdev" file to '/usr/share/X11/xkb/rules/evdev.xml' as the last layout item right before '</layoutList\>

+* do 'sudo dpkg-reconfigure xkb-data'
+* delete the xkm files in '/var/lib/xkb'

+* switch to the ColemakDE keyboard layout